 Working with Asthma Australia

-13SICK, National Home Doctor Service has teamed up with Asthma Australia to create a partnership designed to support people living with asthma and their families.
+13SICK, National Home Doctor has teamed up with Asthma Australia to create a partnership designed to support people living with asthma and their families.
 We are working together to reduce hospital admissions related to asthma conditions.
 We want to increase awareness of the symptoms and promote better management of the condition.

 Australia has one of the highest rates of asthma in the world, with one in ten Australians suffering from this chronic disease.

 We know that people with asthma form one of the largest special interest groups needing to see a doctor after hours, particularly during the winter months when colds and flu are common triggers for acute asthma episodes.